-Massachusetts generally prohibits licensed firearms dealers from transferring any handgun that does not meet detailed safety standards.1 Dealers may sell at retail only “approved firearms” – handguns with a make and model approved for sale by the Secretary of Public Safety (“Secretary”).2 These handguns meet or exceed the testing criteria outlined in Massachusetts law, as determined by independent firearm testing laboratories approved by the Secretary.3 Approved firearms are added to the Massachusetts Approved Firearms Roster (“Roster”).
+Massachusetts generally prohibits licensed firearms dealers from transferring a handgun that does not meet detailed consumer safety standards.1 Dealers may sell at retail only “approved firearms” – handguns with a make and model approved for sale by the Secretary of Public Safety (“Secretary”).2 To be approved, these handguns must meet or exceed the testing criteria outlined in Massachusetts law, as determined by independent firearm testing laboratories approved by the Secretary.3 Approved firearms are added to the Massachusetts Approved Firearms Roster (“Roster”).
 In addition, handguns sold in Massachusetts must meet the design safety standards established by the Attorney General, which are discussed below at the end of the section.

 An approved testing laboratory must determine whether a handgun:

 - Has “a frame, barrel, cylinder, slide or breechblock that is composed of: 1) any metal having a melting point of less than 900 degrees Fahrenheit; 2) any metal having an ultimate tensile strength of less than 55,000 pounds per square inch; or 3) any powdered metal having a density of less than 7.5 grams per cubic centimeter.”
 This requirement does not apply to any make and model of handgun that passes, in new condition, specific firing tests;4

 - Is prone to accidental discharge as measured by drop testing;5

 - Is prone to: 1) firing more than once per pull of the trigger; or 2) exploding during firing;6 and